College Work Study

 - Take both your class schedule and copy of your financial aid award to the interview.

-If you get the job, the hiring supervisor will complete the Student Employment Authorization Form and forward it to the Student Service Center for processing.
+If you get the job, the hiring supervisor will complete the Student Employment Authorization Form and forward it to the Solution Squad for processing.
 You may ask for a copy of this form for your records.

 Work Schedule and Attendance

 The work schedule should be discussed with your supervisor before employment begins and every semester thereafter to be certain expectations on both sides are communicated.
-The number of hours per week can be estimated by dividing the work study award by the hourly wage and then by 30 weeks (15 weeks in each semester).
-For example, if the award amount is $2200 per academic year and the hourly rate is $7.25, then the student should work 10 hours per week (2200 divided by $7.25/30) to earn the entire dollar amount of the award.
-If the student employee is unable to report for work, it is his/her responsibility to notify the supervisor and make an arrangement to make up the hours missed.
+Students are not allowed to work during scheduled class times.
+Most student employment positions are 10 hours/week.
+If the student employee is unable to report for work, it is their responsibility to notify the supervisor and make an arrangement to make up the hours missed.
 Students are expected to work the entire award period.

-Work Study job transfers, in general, are discouraged and under normal circumstances only one transfer is allowed.
+Work Study job transfers, in general, are discouraged.
+Only one transfer is allowed under normal circumstances.
 The Work Study Coordinator is available to meet with the student employee to discuss the individual situation and make a decision about the transfer.

 Wages and Pay Period

 Work study is not deductible from the semester balance due.
-As hours are worked and time submitted to the Payroll Department, pay checks are issued monthly.
-Students can pick up paychecks in the Payroll Office in Gander Hall on the 10th of each month.
+As hours are worked and time is submitted to the Payroll Department, wages are paid biweekly directly to the student.
+Students may set up direct deposit through ADP and payment occurs biweekly following employment and submission of approved hours.

 Work study wages are taxable income.
 Student employees will receive W-2 forms in January showing their earnings for the previous calendar year.
 If taxes are withheld from the paycheck the amount of taxes withheld will reduce the net amount of the earnings.

 To qualify for summer employment a student must be enrolled full time during the preceding spring or following fall semester.
 Summer student employment starts in May (after commencement) and ends in August (Friday before beginning of fall semester).
-Students may apply for open positions posted on the Career Education web page.
-To view open positions, please login to Career Connections and search under Maryville Work Study starting after the spring break.
-When hired, a Student Employment Authorization must be completed by the hiring supervisor and submitted to the Student Service Center.
-During the summer students may work no more than 20 hours per week while enrolled in classes and up to 36 hours per week if not attending summer classes.
+Students may apply for open positions posted on the Office of Career and Professional Development’s web page.
+To view open positions, please login to Handshake and search under Maryville Work Study starting after the spring break.
+When hired, a Student Employment Authorization must be completed by the hiring supervisor and submitted to the Solution Squad.
+During the summer students may work no more than 20 hours per week while enrolled in classes and up to 40 hours per week if not attending summer classes.
 The number of available work hours may vary by department.

 Next Year’s Award